Incorporating Encoding into Quantum System Design: Examples

 \subsection{Perfect Encoded Transfer}

 Consider the example where the central region comprises 40 qubits, uniformly coupled, strength 1.
-We will introduce $M$ qubits (even) at either end of the chain, and fix a value $\delta$, corresponding to a state transfer time of $t_0=\pi/\delta$.
-We choose the couplings of the extension such that the overall system has eigenvalues
+We will introduce $M$ qubits (even) at either end of the chain, and fix a value $\delta$ to be as large as possible, corresponding to a state transfer time of $t_0=\pi/\delta$.
+We seek couplings of the extension such that the overall system has eigenvalues

 in the symmetric subspace.
-As we aim for a field-free system, there will also be eigenvalues $\delta\left\{M-2k-\frac32\right\}$ in the antisymmetric subspace.
+A field-free system must also have eigenvalues $\delta\left\{M-2k-\frac32\right\}$ in the antisymmetric subspace.
 Setting $M=42$ is sufficient to guarantee perfect transfer, assuming a solution exists.
-While we have no guarantee about the existence of a solution (which is beyond the scope of this paper), this particular model is quite forgiving.
+While we have no guarantee about the existence of a solution (which is beyond the scope of this paper, see \cite{kay2022a}), this particular model is quite forgiving.
 Recall that the spectrum for a uniformly coupled chain of $N$ qubits is